BrandonTang89/otwbanditwalkthrough/README.md

 <pre>
 ssh -p 2220 bandit0@bandit.labs.overthewire.org
 	bandit0
-cat readme # ispays the contents of the readme file in the home directory
+cat readme # dispays the contents of the readme file in the home directory
 </pre>
 ### Level 1
 <pre>